Table of Contents

 General Motors- May 10, 2023

-General Motors issued a recall of one million sport utility vehicles related to the ARC airbag inflator defects.
-This recall included the following vehicles:
+General Motors issued a recall of one million sport utility vehicles related to the ARC airbag inflator defect.
+ARC airbag recall list 2023:

 - 2014-2017 Buick Enclave- 244,304 vehicles

 - 2014-2017 GMC Acadia- 293,143 vehicles

 The airbag explosion incidents reported GM on March 24, 2023, September 2, 2021 and February 18, 2022- all in Chevrolet Traverse vehicles triggered GM to probe into the matter seriously.

 Though the reason for these ruptures are still unknown, GM decided to initiate an airbag recall “out of an abundance of caution.”

 As per the NHTSA report, GM wanted to “expand Recalls 21V782 and 22V246 to all front-driver airbag modules containing an ARC “MC” variant inflator that were installed as original equipment in 2014-2017 model year Chevrolet Traverse, Buick Enclave and GMC.”

 Dealers are asked to replace the front-driver airbag modules in all these vehicles.
 All the owners of these vehicles will be notified by June 26, 2023.

 Volkswagen- July 27, 2022